Clickwrap Master Services Agreement

 By agreeing to this Clickwrap Master Services Agreement (“Agreement”) you represent that you have the right to bind your organization (“Customer”) to its terms and conditions.
 If you do not have such right you should not agree to this Agreement or use the Services.

-Customer may order from Act-On (a) rights to access and use Act-On’s online service including any add-ons or modules (collectively, the “Services”) and/or (b) related professional services (collectively, “Professional Services”).
-The specifics of each Customer order will be set forth on an order form or similar document agreed to by the parties (“Order Form”).
+Customer may order from Act-On or an authorized Act-On reseller (a) licenses to access and use Act-On’s online service including any add-ons or modules (collectively, the “Services”) and/or (b) related professional services (collectively, “Professional Services”).
+The specifics of each Customer order will be set forth on an order form or similar document agreed to by the relevant parties (“Order Form”).
 Each Order Form constitutes a binding commitment to purchase the items described on such Order Form under this Agreement.
 All Order Forms are incorporated herein by reference.

 2. Rights and Restrictions

 2.1 Scope and Access Rights.
 Customer may access and use the Services in accordance with and subject to any restrictions set forth in this Agreement and other documents expressly referenced herein.
-Subject to the terms and conditions of this Agreement, Act-On hereby grants to Customer a limited, worldwide, non-exclusive, non-transferable, non-sublicensable right to (a) access and use the Services, along with its designated users (“Users”), for Customer’s business purposes in accordance with Act-On’s published technical documentation made available by Act-On (collectively, “Documentation”); and (b) use the Documentation in connection with the Services.
-If the Order Form indicates that Customer is an Agency (as defined in the Order Form) then Customer may use the Services for the benefit of its customers, subject to the restrictions set forth in the Order Form.
+Subject to the terms and conditions of this Agreement, Act-On hereby grants to Customer a limited, worldwide, non-exclusive, non-transferable, non-sublicensable right to (a) permit its designated users (“Users”), to access and use the Services for Customer’s business purposes in accordance with Act-On’s published technical documentation made available by Act-On (collectively, “Documentation”); and (b) use the Documentation in connection with the Services.
+If the Order Form indicates that Customer is an Agency (as defined in the Order Form) then Customer may use the Services for the benefit of its customers, subject to the restrictions set forth in the Order Form and this Agreement.
 The Services will include an interface component (“Interface”) to allow individual users and administrators designated by Agency Customers (“Agency Users”) to configure and manage the Services.
 Each Agency User will be provided access to and use of the Interface.
 Customer is responsible for ensuring the security and confidentiality of all access credentials and for all liabilities incurred through use of the Services by Users and Agency Users.

 2.2 Restrictions.
 Except as otherwise permitted hereunder, Customer agrees not to: (a) reverse engineer or otherwise attempt to discover the source code of or trade secrets embodied in the Services, except to the extent such restriction is not permitted by law; (b) distribute, transfer, sublicense, or otherwise make available the Services (or any portion thereof) to third parties other than Users, or as otherwise provided herein; (c) use the Services in violation of the Documentation or any applicable law, rule or regulation, including any export/import laws, or (d) in any way access, use, or copy any portion of the Services to directly or indirectly develop, promote, distribute, sell or support any competitive product or service.

 2.3 Support Services.
-Act-On will provide Customer with technical support services pursuant to the terms and conditions set forth at https://act-on.com/support-terms/.
+Act-On will provide Customer with technical support services pursuant to the terms and conditions set forth in our support terms.

 2.4 Professional Services.
 Act-On or its third party providers will perform the Professional Services set forth on the applicable Order Form (if any).
-The particulars of each Professional Services engagement will be as set forth in statements of work (each an “SOW”) entered into by the parties.
+The particulars of each Professional Services engagement will be as set forth in executed statements of work (each an “SOW”) entered into by the parties.
+Certain Professional Services projects which are discreet in nature may be provided to Customer on a one-time basis without an executed SPW (“One-Time Service”).
+All One-Time Services shall be governed by this Agreement and shall be subject to the terms in the applicable SOW approved by Customer in writing.
 Act-On will retain all right, title and interest in and to all deliverables (including any and all intellectual, property rights therein) provided under each SOW (“Deliverables”) except to the extent that they contain any pre-existing Customer intellectual property.
 Customer’s rights to the Deliverables shall be the same as Customer’s rights to the Services to which such Deliverables pertain.

 2.5 Customer Content.
-Customer (a) owns all content and data that it uploads via the Services (“Customer Content”); (b) shall be solely responsible for the accuracy and quality of any and all Customer Content; (c) acknowledges that the performance of the Services is dependent on the accuracy and quality of Customer Content and Customer’s compliance with industry best practices with respect to use of the Services; and (d) understands that Act-On cannot guarantee deliverability of the Customer Content to Recipients (defined below).
+Customer (a) owns or has sufficient rights to all content and data that it uploads via the Services (“Customer Content”) to permit Act-On to perform its obligations hereunder; (b) shall be solely responsible for the accuracy and quality of any and all Customer Content; (c) acknowledges that the performance of the Services is dependent on the accuracy and quality of Customer Content and Customer’s compliance with industry best practices with respect to use of the Services; and (d) understands that Act-On cannot guarantee deliverability of the Customer Content to Recipients (defined below).
 Customer is allotted 4 gigabytes (GB) of media storage space (“Default Capacity”).
 Customer may purchase additional capacity beyond the Default Capacity in blocks of 10GB each.
-Act-On may collect and use data derived from Customer’s use of the Services (“Usage Data”) for its own internal business purposes, and may only disclose Usage Data in an anonymous, aggregated format that in no way identifies Customer or any of the recipients of Customer Content (“Recipients”).
-Customer acknowledges that the Services collects certain behavioral data regarding actions performed by Recipients in response to campaigns generated by the Customer via the Services that can be accessed and used by the Customer.
-To the extent (if any) that Act-On acts as a data processor in processing personal data in connection with the Services: (a) Act-On will only process such personal data for the purposes necessary for providing the Services and in accordance with Customer’s written instructions (which Customer agrees will be consistent with this Agreement) and (b) Act-On will take appropriate technical and organizational measures against unauthorized or unlawful processing of such personal data and accidental loss or destruction of, or damage to, such personal data.
+Act-On may collect and use information derived from general use and operation of the Services (“Usage Data”) for its own internal business purposes, and may only disclose Usage Data in an anonymous, aggregated format that in no way identifies Customer or any of the recipients of Customer Content (“Recipients”).

-Customer warrants that it shall (a) comply with this Agreement, Act-On’s Acceptable Use Policy (found at: https://act-on.com/acceptable-use-policy/, and incorporated herein by this reference) (the “AUP”), and all applicable laws relating to its use of the Services, including, without limitation, any privacy laws applicable to the collection, use and sharing of Recipient data by Customer, or by Act-On on behalf of Customer, via the Services; (b) ensure that Customer and Act-On have the right to collect, use and share Recipient data via the Services; and (c) provide adequate notice to, obtain any necessary consents from, and establish any applicable terms and conditions with Recipients and any other third parties, as required under all applicable laws with respect to the Recipient data collected, used, transmitted and shared by Customer or by Act-On via the Services.
+3.1 Compliance.
+Customer warrants that it shall (a) comply with this Agreement, Act-On’s Acceptable Use Policy (found here, and incorporated herein by this reference) (the “AUP”), and all applicable laws relating to its use of the Services, including, without limitation, any privacy laws applicable to the collection, use and sharing of Customer Content via the Services; (b) ensure that Customer and Act-On have the right to collect, use and share Customer Content via the Services; and (c) provide adequate notice to, obtain any necessary consents from, and establish any applicable terms and conditions with Recipients and any other third parties, as required under all applicable laws with respect to Customer Content, collected, used, transmitted and shared by Customer or by Act-On via the Services.
 Customer shall indemnify, defend and hold Act-On and its partners harmless from and against any and all claims or liabilities of any kind arising out of a breach of the foregoing warranties.
 Act-On shall comply with all applicable laws in its performance of its obligations under this Agreement.

 All fees for licenses to the Services and/or for Professional Services (collectively, the “Fees”) will be set forth on the applicable Order Form.
 Act-On reserves the right to charge overage fees during the Subscription Term in the event Customer exceeds the scope of the license set forth in the Order Form.
 Unless otherwise agreed to in writing by the parties, Customer will pay to Act-On or its authorized reseller all Fees upon Act-On’s issuance of an invoice.
 Customer is responsible for any and all applicable sales, use and other taxes (other than taxes based on Act-On’s income).
 Each party is responsible for its own expenses under this Agreement.
 Customer agrees that its purchases are not contingent on (a) any specific level of deliverability of Customer Content or (b) the delivery of any future functionality or features or promises related thereto.